Tildehat/EON-Class-Addition-Mod/README.md

 # EON Class Addition Mod
  Mod of Etrian Odyssey Nexus to add the Buccaneer and Alchemist classes to the game.
 Also adds a repeatable mission to fight Ren and Tlachtga.

+If you'd like to also use Shiri's Overhaul Patch along side the class addition mod (info here: https://docs.google.com/document/d/1vUnLM38IdCRWVhNzvJnrKe3iFsZ7UkuAp1kar84p6v0) you can download a merged version here: https://mega.nz/folder/mOgkSSRa#dbL8fLna0GeGKCscSvMyIA

 Notes: